marcgg/marcgg.github.com/_posts/2016-03-01-vimrc-example.md

 	map <leader>s :source ~/.vimrc<CR>

 It's the first time we see this syntax and it might look a bit weird.
 Basically it declares "please map (`Leader key + s`) to the following command: `:source ~/.vimrc` and then press `Enter`" which effectively reload the Vim configuration.
-Once I add this to my configuration, pressing `,` followed by `s` will run the command.
+Once I add this to my configuration, pressing the leader key followed by `s` will run the command above.

 _Note that it only works for `.vimrc` changes and not for adding or removing plugins._